-There’s a meritocratic society as well for over a thousand years, picking their politicians or government officials through very intensive examinations across the entire kingdom, Imperial exam system.
+There’s a meritocratic supposedly, meritocratic society as well for over a thousand years, picking their politicians or government officials through very intensive examinations across the entire kingdom, Imperial exam system.
 And this is what’s created this sort of like, “Woah, I’ve got to work really hard in order to earn my place in society.”

 Whether I have that place in society is going to tell me my worth as a human being and whether I deserve respect, or even have rights as a human being.
 Even the idea of human rights is a relatively recent thing, that you have worth just in who you are, instead of you being halfway between a human being and chattel; somewhere in there is the rights of the slave.

 And after playing three to four hours, you’re drained in a good way, and now you’ve met a need, at a deep level, of connecting with yourself, of connecting through art with some other thing, nature, the universe, whatever.
-And now, you’re ready, overflowing and ready for more.
+And now, you’re ready, you’re kind of overflowing and ready for more.
 And then there are those who strive in the neurotic way, in a way that they’re trying to meet their need for significance that can never be fully in any kind of lasting way met through that activity.

 So, growing and striving, just growth on its own can be pleasant, energizing, and it can give you that – it’s a different need that’s being met there, growth, versus striving to meet the need for significance.
 So, when we come back from a time of striving to try to meet our need for significance, to feel like we’re enough if we put in enough hours in the job, or if we create this billion-dollar business.